vallimeenaav/Suicide-Rate-Analysis-An-R-Hackathon-Project/README.md

 ## 🎯 Objectives of the Analysis

-✅ Explore the trends in suicide rates across different regions and demographics. \n ✅ Analyze the impact of economic indicators (GDP, unemployment, etc.) on suicide rates.
+✅ Explore the trends in suicide rates across different regions and demographics.

+✅ Analyze the impact of economic indicators (GDP, unemployment, etc.) on suicide rates.
 ✅ Identify age and gender disparities in suicide rates.
 ✅ Visualize global suicide patterns using ggplot2.